-The aim is to support educators across schools, colleges, universities and other education providers including early years, to integrate activities and themes related to understanding the climate and ecological crisis into this particular month; and begin to embed them into our education system.
-To help support educators in making this campaign a success, a set of downloadable climate and sustainability teaching resources and a specific CPD course has been developed.
-The focus of the month is calling on educators to work with children and young people to give a glimpse of a curriculum in which they are informed about the urgency of the crisis and how they can help bring about the changes needed for a more sustainable future.
+The aim is to support educators across schools, colleges, universities and other education providers including early years, to integrate activities and themes related to understanding the climate and ecological crisis into this particular month.
+To help support educators, a set of downloadable climate and sustainability teaching resources and CPD courses have been developed.
+The focus of the month is supporting educators to work with children and young people to help them understand the urgency of the crisis and how they can help bring about the changes needed for a more sustainable future.